Grevillea leucopteris

 Grevillea leucopteris, also known as old socks or white plume grevillea, is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a spreading, bushy shrub with divided leaves with erect, linear lobes and clusters of white to cream-colured flowers displayed above the foliage.

 Description

 Grevillea leucopteris is a spreading, bushy shrub that typically grows to a height of 1–5 m.
 Its leaves are 120–350 mm long and simple or divided with 11 to 23 erect, the simple leaves or linear lobes, 50–210 mm long and 0.9–1.8 mm wide.
 The flowers are arranged on the ends of flowering stems displayed above the foliage, each flowering stem with five to fourteen branches, each branch 100–150 mm long.
 The flowers are white to cream-coloured, the pistil 25–33 mm long.
-The flowers sometimes have a strong, unpleasant smell.
+The flowers have a strong sweet, yet unpleasant smell that is most pronounced at night.
 Flowering mainly occurs from July to January and the fruit is a smooth, oblong follicle 20–24 mm long.